lixinqi98/EV-SegNet/index.md

 ## Conclusions

 - The model of this paper performs well in terms of metrics like accuracy & IoU, but seems not function well on segmenting an arbitrary RGB img.
+- During this reproduction, we get a better understanding of PyTorch and the image segmentation.

 ## Reference